-- Complete the required number of credits;

-- Complete any locally required courses in addition to the courses mandated by the state; and

-- Pass a statewide exit-level exam.
+- Complete the required number of credits; - Complete any locally required courses in addition to the courses mandated by the state; and - Depending on the year in which the student is scheduled to graduate, pass a statewide exit-level exam or achieve the required cumulative scores on end-of-course (EOC) assessments.

-The exit-level test, required for students in grade 11, covers English language arts, mathematics, science, and social studies and requires knowledge of Algebra I, Geometry, Biology, Integrated Chemistry and Physics, English III, and early American and United States History, World History, and World Geography.
-A student who does not pass the exit-level assessment will have additional opportunities to take the test.
+The exit-level test, currently required for students in grade 11, covers English language arts, mathematics, science, and social studies and requires knowledge of Algebra I and Geometry; Biology and Integrated Physics and Chemistry, English III, and early American and United States History, World History, and World Geography.